inkarkat/vim-SearchPosition/README.md

   line.

 ##### 1.12    08-Oct-2010
-- BUG: Visual mode <A-m> /Plug>SearchPositionCword mapping on multi-line selection searched for ^@, not the newline character \n.
+- BUG: Visual mode &lt;A-m&gt; /Plug&gt;SearchPositionCword mapping on multi-line
+  selection searched for ^@, not the newline character \\n.
 - BUG: Incorrect reporting of sole match in folded line when the current line is empty and the pattern starts matching a newline character.
 - Using SearchPosition#SavePosition() instead ofVim version-dependent) mark to